 No, it is not free but it comes with a free trial plan.

-Plan 1: Experience optimisation essentials - $467/mo (vwo plan included)
+Plan 1: Experience optimization essentials – $467/mo (vwo plan included)

 Plan 2: Conversion optimisation essentials- $368/mo(vwo plan included)

-The best push notification software is hard to find as they come with their special features but some of the good options include onesignal, iZooto, Pushcrew(now vwo).
+The best push notification software is hard to find but some of the good options include onesignal, iZooto, Pushcrew(now vwo).